Local Opportunities for Outdoor Learning

 The National Nature Reserves at St. Cyrus, Forvie, Muir of Dinnet, and Mar Lodge are great places to learn about our special wildlife, geology and habitats, contact the reserves to arrange an educational visit.

 There are a number of organisations in the area who can offer support for environmental education through training courses and cpd.
 Wild Things and NESOLG both run accredited qualifications and skills development opportunities in aspects of Outdoor Learning, visit their websites to find more information.
 In addition to running an outdoor nursery, Earthtime also deliver cpd and skills development seasons for early years staff.
+Creative Star Learning have been providing outdoor learning opportunities since 2007 in Aberdeen City and Aberdeenshire and have developed training, advice and guidance used both locally and nationally.

 The North East of Scotland is covered by two Outdoor & Woodland Learning Scotland groups; Moray OWLS and North East OWLS are both very active groups and can help with support, networking and skills development in Outdoor Learning and Forest Schools.